DeepSilence/ResponsiveGauge/README.md

+# WORK IN PROGRESS

 Based on D3 and Numbro, uses SVG

 ## Capabilities

 * gauge resizes with its container
+* gauge can start and end at any angle
-* different pointers (needle, thin, filling)
+* different pointers style (needle, filament, filling)
 * different gauge colorations (smooth gradient, gradient by sectors, custom sectors)
 * borders
-* different gauge sizes (quarter, half, three quarters and full circles)
 * different labels vs gauge position
-* default config for several gauges
+* default config for not several gauges
 * efficient updates (no full rerender)

 ##CSS classes added to the container